 Our doctors share obstetrical call coverage.
 Thus, if you are admitted to the hospital in spontaneous labor, you will know who is covering for your delivery at that time.
 If you have a scheduled cesarean section for any reason, your primary obstetrician will likely be the delivering provider.
 If you require induction of labor, either your primary obstetrician or the on call doctor will manage your labor and deliver the baby.
-Occasionally, our practice is covered by Drs.
-Michael Chu and Victor Chan, experienced private practice Obstetrician/Gynecologists.

-Should Know Women & Parents What Pregnant
+Women & Parents What Pregnant Should Know